blueluna/nrf52840-experiments/nrf52840-dongle/README.md

 ## Debug

-A J-Link EDU is úsed to develop this software.
+A J-Link EDU is used to develop this software.
 The SWD interface is used.

 ```text